Planned Giving

 Notify Us of Your Legacy Intention

-To notify Seattle Parks Foundation of your intention to leave a legacy, please complete the following form.
+To notify Seattle Parks Foundation of your intention to leave a legacy gift, please complete the following form.

 Frequently Asked Questions

-- Gift through a will or living trust
+• Including SPF as a beneficiary of your will or living trust

-- Beneficiary designation on a variety of assets, including IRAs, 401(k)s, 403(b)s, qualified retirement plans, life insurance, brokerage accounts, bank accounts (checking or savings), and real estate
+• Designating SPF as a beneficiary of a variety of assets, including IRAs, 401(k)s, 403(b)s, qualified retirement plans, Donor Advised Funds (DAF), life insurance plans, brokerage accounts, bank accounts (checking or savings), and real estate

-- Contingent bequest.
-A bequest made only if a primary bequest cannot be fulfilled.
-For example, you might choose to leave a vacation home to a relative, but specify that if the relative is not alive at the time of your death, the vacation home will go to Seattle Parks Foundation.
+• Contingent bequest.
+A bequest realized only if the primary bequest cannot be fulfilled.
+For example, you choose to leave a vacation home to a relative and specify that if the relative is not alive at the time of your death, the vacation home will go to Seattle Parks Foundation.

 Our Legal Name and Federal Tax ID